 While I love this text, there’s a reason why more homeschoolers are not using it.
 It was definitely designed for classroom use.
 It requires cooperative learning with two or more students working together.
 It is possible that a parent could function as a second student for some of the activities, but it is more than a bit tricky for a parent to function simultaneously as teacher and student.
 Lest you view the cooperative learning requirement as a negative, I must tell you that it is one of the features that make it so enjoyable.
 This is primarily where students have the many “Aha!” experiences of this course.
 It will be well worth your while to pull together even a small group class to make this course work.

-The fourth edition has increased the number of opportunities to incorporate technology into learning, although use of technology is not absolutely required.
+The fifth edition has increased the number of opportunities to incorporate technology into learning, although the use of technology is not absolutely required.
 Students can access “Dynamic Geometry Explorations” that help demonstrate concepts; these are free online and are often well worth exploring.
 The student textbook notes when and where to access them.

 Videos to accompany Discovering Geometry lessons (either the fourth or fifth edition) are available for rental on Vimeo On Demand.
-The author himself teaches the investigations for chapters 3 through 11.
-You can rent the videos chapter by chapter with prices varying from $2.99 to $4.99 depending upon the length of each chapter.
+You can rent the videos chapter by chapter with prices varying from $3.99 to $4.99 depending upon the length of each chapter.
 (You need to register at Vimeo first, then click here to rent the videos.)

 Discovering Geometry was designed for classroom use, so it's a little cumbersome and expensive for homeschoolers.
 It also requires more direct teaching time than do some other geometry courses designed for homeschoolers.
 Nevertheless, it remains my favorite course because its methodology is both effective and enjoyable for a wide range of students---something that can't be said about most geometry courses.